Random neural networks for rough volatility: Random-weight neural network (RWNN)

 Depending on the realisation of the reservoir of the RWNN, the covariates of~$X$ may be collinear, so that~$X$ is close to rank deficient.
 A standard remedy is to use the Ridge regularised version~\cite{Hoerl1970} of the estimator

-which results in a superior, more robust performance in our experiments. \begin{remark} The above derivation holds true for the approximate derivative~$\Dx$ as well because all operations above hold for approximately differentiable functions (Remark~\ref{rem:usualdiffrules}). \end{remark} \begin{remark} One of the advantages of RLS estimators is the ability to vectorise them over the sampling dimension (i.e. over $n$~samples) in order to use tensor functionalities of packages such as \texttt{NumPy} and \texttt{PyTorch} to efficiently evaluate the sum of outer products using the \texttt{einsum} function.
-Details are provided in the code available at \href{https://github.com/ZuricZ/RWNN_PDE_solver}{\texttt{ZuricZ/RWNN\_PDE\_solver}}. \end{remark}
+which results in a superior, more robust performance in our experiments. \begin{remark} The above derivation holds true for the approximate derivative~$\Dx$ as well because all operations above hold for approximately differentiable functions (Remark~\ref{rem:usualdiffrules}). \end{remark} \begin{remark} {At first glance, the form of the RLS estimator in~\eqref{eq:RLS_estimator} suggests that the sum of outer products over~$n>>1$ samples may be computationally expensive.
+In practice, however, this operation can be implemented efficiently by exploiting the tensor functionalities provided by libraries such as \texttt{NumPy} and \texttt{PyTorch}.
+In particular, the \texttt{einsum} function enables an efficient evaluation of the required sum of outer products, thereby further optimising the overall computation.
+Implementation details are provided in the accompanying code, available at \href{https://github.com/ZuricZ/RWNN_PDE_solver}{\texttt{ZuricZ/RWNN\_PDE\_solver}}.}